gnikoloff/houdini-dojo/app/paint-worklets/deep-sea/README.md

 ## 2. Polyfill

-To add support for all moder browsers, you can load the worklet with [css-paint-polyfill](https://github.com/GoogleChromeLabs/css-paint-polyfill) fallback.
+To add support for all modern browsers, you can load the worklet with [css-paint-polyfill](https://github.com/GoogleChromeLabs/css-paint-polyfill) fallback.

 ```
 <script>